kaihara/kwp71scan/README.md

 ## :construction: Currently under development. :construction:

+I had a short break, but development will resume soon.
+(09/09/2020)

 # kwp71scan
 Car scan tool using kwp71(key word protcol 71).I'm making it for Alfa Romeo 155.
 For now.